elastic/apm/specs/agents/error-tracking.md

 Agents should include exception handling in the instrumentation they provide, such that exceptions are reported to the APM Server automatically, without intervention.
 In addition, hooks into logging libraries may be provided such that logged errors are also sent to the APM Server.

-Errors may or may not occur within the context of a transaction or span.
-If they do, then they will be associated with them by recording the trace ID and transaction or span ID.
-This enables the APM UI to annotate traces with errors.
+Error objects will also include the `trace_id` (optional), an `id` (which in the case of errors is 128 bits, encoded as 32 hexadecimal digits), a `transaction_id`, and a `parent_id` (which is the `id` of the transaction or span that caused the error).
+If an error occurs outside of the context of a transaction or span, these fields may be missing.

 ### Impact on the `outcome`